anikeef/chess_engine/README.md

+# Command Line Chess
-This Ruby project is supposed to summarize all the stuff I have learned to this moment.
+This is my final Ruby project before moving to Rails framework.
+In this PvP game I've tried to apply all the stuff I have learned to this moment.

-In particular, the goal is to practice Ruby programming, RSpec testing, Git workflow.
+###Features:
+* It works
+* You can make all the moves that are legal, including:
+  * Castling
+  * En passant
+  * Pawn promotion
+* The game detects and declares:
+  * Check
+  * Checkmate
+  * Stalemate
+* You can quit and save the game at almost every moment

+## How to start
+Here are the steps you need to make to play this game:
+1. Make sure that Ruby is installed on your machine
+2. Go to the main directory of the project
+3. Type `ruby lib/session.rb` in your command line

+## How to play
+* Trivial moves are made by typing in something like "e2e4" or "e3 f5" or even " a 1 b 3 " (whitespace doesn't matter)
+* Castling is done by typing in "00", "oo" or "OO"
+* To quit the game, type in "exit".
+You will be asked to save the game